Debugging Ardour

 While getting a core dump needs some preparation, it might be handy for bugs which occur rarely and only during normal operation.
 Running Ardour inside GDB can be a bit more confusing for a beginner but it offers more possibilities if the bug you are dealing with requires deeper analysis.

-Be sure to start JACK without the --realtime / -R switch.
+If you use JACK, be sure to start JACK without the --realtime / -R switch.
 Also the client timeout variable should be set to a large value such as 5000 (--timeout / -t).
-GDB (the GNU debugger)
+Debug builds of Ardour come with a "Dummy" backend which is usually a better option.

 To generate backtrace, you need the GNU debugger (GDB) for both.
 See your distro repository and or documentation for pre-built binaries for your system.